Andrew Jackson: Election of 1824

-In 1819, mismanagement by the Second Bank of the United States created a financial panic that sent the U.S. into its first prolonged financial depression.
-The United States reduced its military and Jackson was forced to retire from his major general position.
+The Panic of 1819, the United States' first prolonged financial depression, caused Congress to reduce the military's size and abolish Jackson's generalship.
 In compensation, Monroe made him the first territorial governor of Florida in 1821.
-Jackson served as the governor for two months, returning to the Hermitage in ill health.
+He served as the governor for two months, returning to the Hermitage in ill health.
 During his convalescence, Jackson, who had been a Freemason since at least 1798, became the Grand Master of the Grand Lodge of Tennessee for 1822–1823.
 Around this time, he also completed negotiations for Tennessee to purchase Chickasaw lands.
 This became known as the Jackson Purchase.
-Jackson, Overton, and another colleague had speculated in some of the land and used their portion to found the town of Memphis.
+Jackson, Overton, and another colleague had speculated in some of the land and used their portion to form the town of Memphis.

-In 1822, Jackson accepted a plan by Overton to nominate him as a candidate for the 1824 presidential election, and he was nominated by the Tennessee legislature in July.
+In 1822, Jackson agreed to run in the 1824 presidential election, and he was nominated by the Tennessee legislature in July.
 At the time, the Federalist Party had collapsed, and there were four major contenders for the Democratic-Republican Party nomination: William Crawford, John Quincy Adams, Henry Clay and John C. Calhoun.
 Jackson was intended to be a stalking horse candidate to prevent Tennessee's electoral votes from going to Crawford, who was seen as a Washington insider.
-Unexpectedly, Jackson garnered popular support outside of Tennessee and became a serious candidate.
+Jackson unexpectedly garnered popular support outside of Tennessee and became a serious candidate.
 He benefited from the expansion of suffrage among white males that followed the conclusion of the War of 1812.
-He was a popular war hero whose reputation suggested he had the decisiveness and independence to bring change to how the government was run.
-He also was promoted as a Washington outsider who stood for all the people, blaming banks for the country's depression.
+He was a popular war hero whose reputation suggested he had the decisiveness and independence to bring reform to Washington.
+He also was promoted as an outsider who stood for all the people, blaming banks for the country's depression.